Lemon Sheet Cake (VIDEO)

 Nothing says Spring and Summer like a lemon dessert!
 Just the smell of lemon adds a spring to my step and puts me in a good mood.

-A few weeks ago I shared the wonderful Meyer Lemon Pie I
+A while back I shared the wonderful Meyer Lemon Pie I

 devoured made for my family.
 Today I’m sharing a no-frills, no-fuss lemon sheet cake that is perfectly lemony.
 This lemon sheet cake is truly something special and it has nothing to do with the fact it starts with a box cake mix.

-A sheet cake requires a 18×13 inch half sheet pan.
+A sheet cake requires an 18×13 inch half sheet pan.
 If you don’t already have a rimmed half sheet pan, you’ll want to get one or two.
-I use mine for baking cookies, oven baked buffalo ranch chicken, roasting vegetables and more!
+I use mine for baking cookies, oven-baked buffalo ranch chicken, roasting vegetables and more!
 You’ll wonder how you ever lived without one.

 This is not a “whoa, HELLO lemon” kind of cake.
-The cake it’s self it not super lemony, thanks to the French vanilla cake mix.
+The cake itself is not super lemony, thanks to the French vanilla cake mix.
 But the lemon pudding in the mix definitely makes it a “hey, it’s lemon!” kind of cake.

 The dreamy lemon spiked cream cheese makes the frosting a little zippy.
 If you want more punch of lemon, you can use a lemon cake mix instead of vanilla.
 It will kick that lemon flavor up several notches.